MRU-CSIS-3512-202201-001/shared-course-material/README.md

 In order to help you be prepared for the tutorials, the skills that you need to demonstrate will be provided to you well in advance.
 You will also be told what lab exercises you should complete to help with your preparation.

-About 5 minutes before the start of tutorials, you'll be given access to a link to the full instructions for that tutorial.
+Early in the morning before the start of tutorials, you'll be given access to a link to the full instructions for that tutorial and any starting files necessary.

 JP will be circulating through the lab during the tutorial, providing feedback and gauging how prepared you were for the tutorial.

-## Tutorials and karma
+## Tutorials and Karma

 Just showing up for tutorials in a punctual fashion will improve your karma, particularly if you do so consistently.